Commercial Real Estate Tax Appeals

 - Hill Wallack LLP successfully represented an owner of a unique multi-unit property in a reduction of an excessive property tax assessment through both the county and state levels that was profiled in a recent issue the Wall Street Journal’s SmartMoney magazine.

 - Representing mortgage lenders and other investors, Hill Wallack LLP has engaged municipalities across the State in the Tax Court to reduce the assessments of mortgaged property on behalf of the lien holders.

 - With our expertise in Community Associations, Hill Wallack LLP regularly presents and develops cost effective tax assessment strategies for entire neighborhoods and developments.

-We invite you to contact one of our Real Estate Tax Appeals Practice Group attorneys for a consultation if you are interested in engaging our firm to represent you or your business in connection with the appeal of a real estate tax assessment.
+We invite you to contact one of our Commercial Real Estate Tax Appeals Practice Group attorneys for a consultation if you are interested in engaging our firm to represent you or your business in connection with the appeal of a real estate tax assessment.

 - Speaking Engagement: Ryan P. Kennedy to Speak at SJREIA MeetingFebruary 18, 2014

 - Expo: HW Master Sponsor at the Atlantic Builders ConferenceApril 10, 2013